Paper shredder: Types

-Shredders over time have added features to improve the shredder user's experience.
-Many now reject paper that is fed over capacity to avoid jams; others have safety features to reduce risks.
+Over time, new features were added to improve user experience, including rejecting paper when over capacity to avoid jams, and other safety features.
 Some shredders designed for use in shared workspaces or department copy rooms have noise reduction.

 Mobile shredding truck

-Larger organisation or shredding services sometimes use "mobile shredding trucks", typically constructed as a box truck with an industrial-size paper shredder mounted inside and space for storage of the shredded materials.
-Such a unit may also offer the shredding of CDs, DVDs, hard drives, credit cards, and uniforms, among other things.
+Large organizations or shredding services sometimes use "mobile shredding trucks", typically constructed as a box truck with an industrial-size paper shredder mounted inside with storage space for shredded materials.
+Such units may also provide the shredding of CDs, DVDs, hard drives, credit cards, and uniforms, among other things.

 Kiosks

-A 'shredding kiosk' is an automated retail machine (or kiosk) that allows public access to a commercial or industrial-capacity paper shredder.
-This is an alternative solution to the use of a personal or business paper shredder, where the public can use a faster and more powerful shredder, paying for each shredding event rather than purchasing shredding equipment.
+A "shredding kiosk" is an automated retail machine (or kiosk) that allows public access to a commercial or industrial-capacity paper shredder.
+This is an alternative to the use of a personal or business paper shredder, and where the public can pay for each use rather than purchasing shredding equipment.

 Services

-Some companies outsource their shredding to 'shredding services'.
-These companies either shred on-site, with mobile shredder trucks or have off-site shredding facilities.
-Documents that need to be destroyed are often placed in locked bins that are emptied periodically.
+Some companies outsource their shredding to "shredding services".
+These companies either shred on-site, with mobile shredder trucks, or have off-site shredding facilities.
+Documents slated for shredding are often placed in locked bins that are emptied periodically.

-Shredding method, and output
+Shredding method and output

-As well as size and capacity, shredders are classified according to the method they use; and the size and shape of the shreds they produce.
+As well as size and capacity, shredders are classified according to the method they use and the size and shape of the shreds they produce.